What is the legislation and how does it affect borrowing in Spain

 Negative impact of legislation on currency of earnings

-Some lenders have decided they will only lend to applicants who earn the majority of their incomes currently in euros.
+Some lenders have decided they will only lend to applicants who earn the majority of their incomes in euros.

 Loan offers in Spain being pulled at last minute